lizard-demon/zfx/template/README.md

 This demo is designed to be forked and modified:

 1. Copy the `demo/` directory to start your project
+2. Delete the zig.zon and `zig fetch --save` the latest commit.
-2. Modify `src/main.zig` with your own UI
+3. Modify `src/main.zig` with your own UI
-3. The build system is already set up for native and web
+4. The build system is already set up for native and web
-4. See `src/theme.zig` for an example of a layout struct
+5. See `src/theme.zig` for an example of a layout struct

 Start here and build your own cross-platform GUI!